 The given user rights regulate the access to cell data and to selected system operations.
 Jedox stores level 1 and 2 right objects and users and their passwords in the Jedox In-Memory Database system.
 For information on regulating user access to Jedox data, see Administration of User Rights.
 To create a special Jedox administrator account with limited access rights, see Admin User Accounts.

-Requests for a Jedox database can only be done with a valid logon.
-These logons must be adequately protected with passwords.
+Requests for a Jedox database can only be made with a valid login.
+These logins must be adequately protected with passwords.
 The Jedox databases are special CSV files in the directory

-By default the password for the admin user, as well for other users, is stored within the “System” database in system cube #_USER_USER_PROPERTIES in clear text as normal string value.
-Cube #_USER_USER_PROPERTIES corresponds to file database_CUBE_0.csv.
+By default, the password for the admin user, as well for other users, is stored within the System database in system cube #_USER_USER_PROPERTIES.
+The password is stored using a PBKDF2 algorithm with more than 4000 iterations and random salt.
+The cube #_USER_USER_PROPERTIES corresponds to the file database_CUBE_0.csv.
 Everyone who has read/write access to these files can see/change the content.
 Therefore, it is necessary to protect this system database accordingly.

-Currently Jedox users are not automatically prompted to change their password.
+Currently, Jedox users are not automatically prompted to change their password.

-Note for Jedox Web users: in the Jedox Web connection dialog, the “Use login credentials” checkbox must be marked in order to consider the assigned rights.
-Otherwise, the rights of the user name entered for the connection would be considered.
-Access rights can be defined for connections in a similar way as other objects, via the “Security” dialog of a connection.
-For example, a connection that statically uses a user with high-level access (e.g. for usage in Jedox Integrator) can be set to be inaccessible to lower level user groups.
+Note for Jedox Web users: In the Jedox Web connection dialog, the mark the Use login credentials checkbox to use the assigned rights.
+Otherwise, Jedox Web will use the rights of the user name entered for the connection.
+Access rights can be defined for connections in a similar way to other objects, on the Security dialog of a connection.
+For example, a connection that statically applies to a user with high-level access (e.g. for Jedox Integrator) can be set to be inaccessible to lower-level user groups.